halcy/Mastodon.py/paper/paper.md

 # Ethics statement

-One common research use of Mastodon.py is the collection of (meta)data about different Mastodon instances, users and the shape of the network.
+One common research use of Mastodon.py is the collection of (meta)data about different Mastodon instances, users, and the shape of the network.
 We would like to use this space to remind researchers using the library to be mindful of issues around consent when performing such data collection in an environment where many users are highly privacy-conscious and dislike being talked about, rather than to [@wahner2024don].

 # Acknowledgements